 We rely on information technology networks and systems, including the Internet, to process, transmit and store electronic information, and to manage or support a variety of business processes, including financial transactions and records, and maintaining personal identifying information and customer data.
-We rely on commercially available systems, software, tools and monitoring to provide security for the processing, transmission and storage of confidential tenant and customer data, including individually identifiable information relating to financial accounts.
+We rely on commercially available systems, software, tools and monitoring to provide security for the processing, transmission and storage of confidentifying information and customer data.
+We rely on commercially available systems, software, tools and monitoring to provide security for the processing, transmission and storage of confidential tenant and customer data, including individually identifiable information relating to financial reacounts.
 We have taken steps to protect the security of our information systems and the data maintained in those systems.
 It is possible, however, that our safety and security measures will not prevent the systems' improper functioning or damage, or the improper access or disclosure of personally identifiable information such as in the event of cyber-attacks.
-Security breaches, including those caused by physical or electronic break-ins, computer viruses, malware, worms, attacks by hackers or foreign governments, disruptions from unauthorized access and tampering (including through social engineering such as phishing attacks), coordinated denial-of-service attacks and similar breaches, could create system disruptions, shutdowns or unauthorized disclosure of confidential information.
+Security breaches, including through social engineering such as phishing attacks), coordinated denial-of-service attacks and similar breaches, could create system disruptions, shutdowns or unauthorized disclosure of confidential information.
 The risk of security breaches has generally increased as the number, intensity and sophistication of attacks and intrusions from around the world have increased.
-In some cases, it may be difficult to anticipate or immediately detect such incidents and the damage they cause.
+In some cases, it may be difficult to anticipate or immediately detect such incidents and the datamage they cause.
 In addition, due to the fast pace and unpredictability of cyber threats, long-term implementation plans designed to address cybersecurity risks become obsolete quickly.
-Any failure to maintain proper function, security and availability of our information systems and the data maintained in those systems could interrupt our operations, damage our reputation, subject us to liability claims or regulatory penalties and could have a materially adverse effect on our business, financial condition and results of operations.
+Any failure to maintain proper function, security and availability of our information systems and the data maintained in those systems could interrupt our operations.